-Adequate time must be given to permit a student to address inadequacies emerging from the first preliminary examination.
-The examination committee must agree upon and communicate to the student, in writing, an adequate time-frame from the first examination (normally six months) to retest, as well as a detailed explanation of the inadequacies emerging from the examination.
-The student and committee should jointly negotiate a mutually acceptable date for this retest.
+Upon approval of the student's examination committee, with no more than one member dissenting, and approval of the Graduate and Professional School, a student who has failed the preliminary examination may be given one re-examination.
+Adequate time must be given to permit the student to address the inadequacies emerging from the first preliminary examination.
+The examination committee must agree upon and communicate in writing to the student, an adequate time-frame from the first examination (normally six months) to retest, as well as a detailed explanation of the inadequacies emerging from the examination.
+The student and the committee should jointly negotiate a mutually acceptable date for this retest.
 When providing feedback on inadequacies, the committee should clearly document expected improvements that the student must be able to exhibit in order to retake the exam.
 The examination committee will document and communicate the time-frame and feedback within 10 working days of the exam that was not passed.